 Raising great kids means setting limits and holding your ground.
-Learn why setting boundaries with kids will improve their behavior and your relationship.
+Learn why kids want boundaries — and how you can set them.

 It’s always the little things.
 Wanting the white cup instead of the orange.
 Putting their feet on the dining table when we’ve told him not to.
-The arguments at bed time because he doesn’t want to brush his teeth.
+The arguments at bed time because they don’t want to brush their teeth.

-And at first it seems easier to accommodate their requests.
+At first it seems easier to accommodate their requests.
 What’s one more story to read at bedtime?
 And that extra toy they asked for at the store seems educational enough.

 No wonder we sometimes feel like kids are running wild.